Don’t Like Your Artist’s Drawing?

 Understanding Constructive Revisions

 Tattoo artists (myself included) need to understand that a critique on our art is not, while it may feel like it, a personal attack.
 There is a way for you as a client to present constructive revisions to a design, but also understand where we as artist are coming from.
 We are also drawing from years of tradition and experience which may not be immediately understood by you as a client.
 Also, tattoo artist can refuse to create art they are uncomfortable with making.
 They may also have legit reasons for changing the design.
-Sometimes it’s beyond just aesthetic purposes, but rather for compositional integrity.
+Sometimes it may beyond just aesthetic purposes, but rather for compositional integrity.

 It is important to understand that clear communication, compassion, and understanding is important when developing a relationship with your artist!